dwarvesf/playground/AI/generative-ui.md

 tags:
   - AI
   - generative-ui
-  - ux
+  - llm
-title: 'Generative UI'
+title: What is Generative UI?
-description: 'Generative UI refers to a dynamic and adaptive user interface that is generated and adjusted in real-time by artificial intelligence (AI) to better meet user needs and preferences.
-Unlike static interfaces, where the layout and elements are predetermined, generative UIs leverage AI algorithms to create and modify interface components based on user interactions and contextual information.'
+description: An introduction to Generative UI (genUI), a user interface that generates interactive elements in response to user needs using AI, enhancing UX in chat applications.
+The article explores examples, benefits, and popular solutions like the Vercel AI SDK for implementing generative UI.
 authors:
   - namnanh14mn
   - TheCodister